macmarrum/rumar/README.md

 1. Install [Python](https://www.python.org/downloads/) (at least 3.10)
 2. Download [rumar.py](https://raw.githubusercontent.com/macmarrum/rumar/main/src/rumar.py)
 3. Download [rumar.toml](https://raw.githubusercontent.com/macmarrum/rumar/main/examples/rumar.toml) to the same directory as `rumar.py`
-4. Edit `rumar.toml` and adapt it to your needs – see [settings details](#settings-details)
+4. Edit `rumar.toml` and adapt it to your needs — see [settings details](#settings-details)
 5. Open a console/terminal (e.g. PowerShell) and change to the directory containing `rumar.py`
 6. If your installed Python version is below 3.11, run `python -m pip install tomli` to install the module [tomli](https://pypi.org/project/tomli/)
-7. Run `python rumar.py list-profiles` → you should see your profile name(s) printed in the console
+7. Run `python rumar.py list-profiles` — you should see your profile name(s) printed in the console
-8. Run `python rumar.py create --profile "My Documents"` to create a backup using the profile "My Documents"
+8. Run `python rumar.py create --profile "My Profile"` to execute a backup using the profile "My Profile"
-9. Optionally, add the create command to Task Scheduler or cron, to be run at an interval (e.g. each day/night)
+9. Optionally, add the backup command to Task Scheduler or cron, to be run at an interval (e.g. each day/night)

+See more options by running
+- `python rumar.py create --help`

-### How to reconcile rumar database with files on disk
+### How to restore a snapshot

-You might delete some backups manually, or your original files.
-The following command brings the database in sync with the actual files on the disk.
-Maintaining an accurate snapshot at a given point in time is useful for restoring files.

-1. Run `python rumar.py reconcile --profile "My Documents"`
+1. Run `python rumar.py list-profiles --profile "My Profile" --runs` — to get **run_id** and **run_datetime_iso** for the profile "My Profile"
+2. Run `python rumar.py extract --profile "My Profile" --run-id 123` to restore the backup as of the run_id 123 to the source directory

+See more options by running
+- `python rumar.py list-profiles --help`
+- `python rumar.py extract --help`

 ### How to sweep old backups

-1. Run `python rumar.py sweep --profile "My Documents" --dry-run` and verify the files to be removed
+1. Run `python rumar.py sweep --profile "My Profile" --dry-run` and verify the files to be removed
-2. Run `python rumar.py sweep --profile "My Documents"` to remove old backups
+2. Run `python rumar.py sweep --profile "My Profile"` to remove old backups
 3. Optionally, add the sweep command to Task Scheduler or cron, to be run at an interval (e.g. each day/night)

 Note: when `--dry-run` is used, **rumar.py** counts the backup files and selects those to be removed based on settings, but no files are actually deleted.

+See more options by running
+- `python rumar.py sweep --help`

 ## Settings